javelit/docs/content/get-started/fundamentals/additional-features.md

 ## App testing

 Good development hygiene includes testing your code.
 Automated testing allows you to write higher quality code, faster!
-Jeamlit has a built-in testing utilities.
+Javelit has a built-in testing utilities.
 Learn more in our guide to [App testing](http://localhost:3000/develop/concepts/app-testing).
 {/*
 framework that let's you build tests easily.
 Use your favorite testing framework to run your tests.
 We like [`pytest`](https://pypi.org/project/pytest/).
-When you test a Jeamlit app, you simulate running the app, declare user input, and inspect the results.
+When you test a Javelit app, you simulate running the app, declare user input, and inspect the results.
 You can use GitHub workflows to automate your tests and get instant alerts about breaking changes.
 Learn more in our guide to [App testing](/develop/concepts/app-testing).
 */}